 Steadily cementing his place as the new horror guy on the block, Robert Eggers' debut film, The Witch, is proof of his potential.
 Set in the 1600s, Thomasin (Anya Taylor-Joy) is blamed for the disappearance of her younger brother, and labelled a witch.
 It's a slow build, but one that's undeniably worth it.

 Don't overlook the Italians — they know what they're doing when it comes to the scary game.
 Doused in bright neons and a trance-inducing score, the original is an absolute feast for the senses.
-It's so good that KVD Cosmetics named my favourite liquid lipstick after it.
+It's so good that KVD Cosmetics named a liquid lipstick after it.
 No biggie.
+If you like this one, definitely watch the 2018 Luca Guadagnino-directed remake. too.

 The monsters we usually meet in horror are aliens, ghouls and zombies, but It Follows takes a different approach, resulting in one of the scariest villains yet — the Entity.
 In It Follows, victims are plagued with a curse that is passed through sexual intercourse, where they're followed by the Entity until they're killed.
 The only way to break the curse?
 Shag another person.
 It's got some really gripping commentary on sexuality, intimacy and STDs, but it also employs gorgeous cinematography that makes it an absolute treat to watch.